Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Introduction

 A Gaussian process is determined by its covariogram, also known as the covariance function.
-The Mat\'{e}rn covariogram \citep{matern86} is especially popular in spatial statistics and machine learning \citep[see, e.g.,][for an extensive discussion on the theoretical properties of the Mat\'ern covariogram]{stein2012interpolation}.
-A key advantage of the Mat\'{e}rn covariogram is the availability of a smoothness parameter for the realizations of the process.
-Simpler covariograms, such as the exponential, arise as special cases of the Mat\'ern.
-While not all parameters in the Mat\'ern covariogram are consistently estimable for GPs over $\mathbb{R}^{d}$ with $d\leq 3$ within the paradigm of ``fixed-domain'' or ``in-fill'' asymptotic inference \citep[see, e.g.][]{stein2012interpolation, zhang2004inconsistent} , certain microergodic parameters that can identify GPs with the Mat\'ern covariogram are consistently estimable (see Section~\ref{sec: GP_Euclidean}).
-Furthermore, the maximum likelihood estimator of the spatial variance under any misspecified decay parameter is consistently and asymptotically normally distributed \citep{du2009fixed, kaufman2008covariance, wang2011fixed}, while predictive inference is also asymptotically optimal using maximum likelihood estimators \citep{kaufman2013role}.
-Recently \cite{BFFP19} and \cite{MB19} considered more general classes of covariance functions outside of the Mat\'ern family and studied the consistency and asymptotic normality of the maximum likelihood estimator for the corresponding microergodic parameters.
+In Euclidean space, the Mat\'{e}rn covariogram \citep{matern86} is especially popular in spatial statistics and machine learning \citep[see, e.g.,][for an extensive discussion on the theoretical properties of the Mat\'ern covariogram]{stein2012interpolation}.
+A key attraction of the Mat\'{e}rn covariogram is the availability of a smoothness parameter for the process.
+Several simpler covariograms, such as the exponential, arise as special cases of the Mat\'ern.